cathrynploehn-NIST/Visualizationintroduction/Designing a new evaluation framework.md

 Can we tease measurement of the visualization from the context of use?
 Certainly specific technologies can be measured (such as visualization for the browser, or for mobile devices).

-Some questions needed to be answered:
+Some questions that need to be answered:

 __Abstract__
 - Should a prospective visualization task emulate real world application/use case?